 such as an immunodeficiency, or a hypersensitivity including allergies and

 is anything that can produce disease.
-Infectious agent such
+Infectious

 as a virus

 is a disease that is

 indirectly through a vector.
 Also called contagious disease.
 Easily

 diffused or spread as from one person to another.